010ender/QuickieLibrary/README.md

 # personal_js_lib

 A collection of features that I wish vanilla JavaScript had, such as clamp, and some features I depend on, such as generating a random integer between two values.
 These are mainly tailored to my own needs.
-Currently, this is not an active project of mine; you can expect new features to be added monthly.
+Currently, this is not an active project of mine; you can expect new features to be added on a monthly basis.

-**A CDN/server might be planned for the future.
-Use this library locally for now.
-Sorry!**

 ## Current features
 ### Math